KDAB/KDSoap/README.txt

 Please visit http://www.kdab.com to meet the people who write code like this.

-KD SOAP and the KD SOAP logo are registered trademarks of Klaralvdalens Datakonsult AB in the European Union, the Unites States, and/or other countries.
+KD SOAP and the KD SOAP logo are registered trademarks of Klaralvdalens Datakonsult AB in the European Union, the United States, and/or other countries.
 Other product and company names and logos may be trademarks or registered trademarks of their respective companies.